anquail/axolotl/README.md

 1. `npm run dev` for "development"
 2. `npm run build` and `npm start` for "production"
 3. `npm run test` for "testing"

+## Want to contribute?
+We are always looking to improve dotConnect.
+Fork and clone this repository, make edits, and open a well-documented pull request to this repository!